1. Introduction

 static int changeCount;

-static void ListChanged(object sender, EventArgs e) {
+void ListChanged(object sender, EventArgs e) {

 changeCount++;